 Working Hours: the legal working week is 35 hours and must not exceed 48 hours.
 Working days may not exceed 10 hours, and a break is required for 4.5 hours of continuous work.

-Termination: All employers must provide a notice when dismissing an employee unless the dismissal is due to mutual consent or gross misconduct.
+Termination: All employers must provide notice when dismissing an employee unless the dismissal is due to mutual consent or gross misconduct.

 Notice Period: The length of the notice period is determined based on job title and length of service.